Hwasong-11E

-The Hwasong-11E (Note: Also known as Hwasong-11Ma, with the letter "Ma" being the fifth letter in the Korean alphabet.) is a North Korean short-range or medium-range ballistic missile.
-It was first revealed on 4 October 2025 during a military exhibition and is currently under development.
+The Hwasong-11E (Note: Also known as Hwasong-11Ma and Hwasongpho-11Ma, with the letter "Ma" being the fifth letter in the Korean alphabet.) is a North Korean short-range or medium-range ballistic missile.
+First revealed on 4 October 2025 during a military exhibition, the Hwasong-11E is a member of Hwasong-11 family of short-range ballistic missile (SRBM), with the missile being designed to be equipped with hypersonic glide vehicle.
+The first confirmed launch was on 4 January 2026, although there was an alleged flight test on 22 October 2025.
+In September 2026, North Korea unveiled a new variant of Hwasong-11E, called Hwasong-11E-1 during a test.

 Description

-The Hwasong-11E appears to use the same booster and five-axle TEL as Hwasong-11C, the larger variant of Hwasong-11A (KN-23).
-Like the other road-mobile variants of Hwasong-11A, the Hwasong-11E's TEL can carry two missiles.
-Open-source assessments indicate that the Hwasong-11E's length and diameter are estimated to be 7.3-9.8 m and 0.9 m respectively, while its launch mass is also judged to be 3400 kg.
+The Hwasong-11E is the sixth member of the Hwasong-11 missile family.
+It uses the same booster and engine as Hwasong-11C, the larger variant of Hwasong-11A.
+The TEL of Hwasong-11E is a 5-axle chassis that can carry two missiles, like other road-mobile variants of Hwasong-11A.
+Open-source assessments indicate the Hwasong-11E's length and diameter are estimated to be 7.3-9.8 m and 0.9 m respectively, while its launch mass is also judged to be 3400 kg.

-The missile features a hypersonic glide vehicle, which has small control fins and a lift-generating body.
-It is identical to other wedge-shaped similar vehicles mounted on other ballistic missiles that North Korea has tested before, such as Hwasong-8 and Hwasong-16B.
-Its range is estimated to be from 800 km, which is the range of a short-range ballistic missile, to 1500 km, making Hwasong-11E to be a medium-range ballistic missile.
+The missile features a hypersonic glide vehicle, using the design not seen in other systems, with four fins (two aerodynamic and two guidance) located near its base.
+It has the capability of conducting unexpected and complicated maneuvers, including S-turn and rapid altitude changes.
+Estimation indicates a range of 800-1500 km, which is longer than other Hwasong-11 variants due to the lengthened flight trajectory and duration.

 The Hwasong-11E may bring North Korea additional hypersonic-speed strike capability for use against South Korea's better-protected targets, including airfields, command centers and weapons storage facilities.
-According to South Korean media, as the Hwasong-11E's warhead may reach a speed of over 5 Mach and fly at low altitude, it's capable of evading the air defense systems of the United States and South Korea.
+According to South Korean media, as the Hwasong-11E can reach hypersonic speed and fly at low altitude, it's capable of evading the air defense systems of the United States and South Korea.
+The missile's estimated maximum speed at terminal phase is 5-8 Mach.
+According to North Korea, Hwasong-11E can execute "ultraprecision" strikes against targets located at hundreds of kilometers away with high destructive power and defense evading capability.

-It is possible that North Korea developed Hwasong-11E based on Hwasong-11A's combat performance in Russian invasion of Ukraine.
+It is possible that North Korea develops Hwasong-11E based on Hwasong-11A's combat performance in Russo-Ukrainian war.

 According to North Korean official Pak Jong-chon, Hwasong-11E is a new weapon system that have a "new strategic value", reflecting the development of North Korean defense industry.
 Given North Korea's tactical missile production capacity is one of the largest in the world, the research and development cycle of the Hwasong-11E can be shortened and the missile may enter mass production.